 In addition, BTX's competitors may obtain patent protection or FDA approval and commercialize products more rapidly than BTX does, which may impact future approvals or sales of any of BTX's product candidates that receive regulatory approval.
 If the FDA approves the commercial sale of any of BTX's product candidates, BTX will also be competing with respect to marketing capabilities and manufacturing efficiency.
 BTX expects competition among products will be based on product efficacy and safety, the timing and scope of regulatory approvals, marketing and sales capabilities, product price, reimbursement coverage by government and private third-party payers, regulatory exclusivities and patent position.
-BTX's profitability and financial position will suffer if BTX's product candidates receive regulatory approval but cannot compete effectively in the marketplace.
+BTX's product candidates receive regulatory approval but cannot compete effectively in the marketplace.